marcotoronto/rdm-test/content/land-acknowledgement.md

 ---
 layout: default
 nav_order: 2
-title: Land acknowledgement
+title: Land Acknowledgement
 ---
-# Land acknowledgement
+# Land Acknowledgement

 We would like to acknowledge the Indigenous lands where we are located.